commerce-docs/pbmodules/README.md

 > TIP: After installing pbmodules globally, we recommend navigating to the `app/code/` directory of your magento instance and run `pbmodules` there.
 If you do this, you can run `bin/magento setup:upgrade` to install the new module and begin using / developing it immediately.
 You can be up and running with a variety of Page Builder modules within minutes.

-## Scaffolding Page Builder extension modules
+## Scaffolding extension modules

-To scaffold an extension module, select the **Extend** option from the first question and follow the instructions.
+To create a starter module for _extending_ a content type, select the **Extend** option from the first question and follow the instructions.

 - **Choose a Page Builder content type to extend**: You can choose from a list of Page Builder's native content types, including, `column-groups`, `button-items`, and `tab-items`, and `slide`.